A story of two kitchens. An old country-style kitchen on the coast and a white open farmhouse kitchen in the mountains. Which would you choose?

 Open White Farmhouse Kitchen

-Let’s start first with our open white farmhouse kitchen which is at the heart of our home here in Vermont.
-A kitchen that was designed by the previous owners with so many fun details.
+Let’s start with our farmhouse vintage kitchen, which is at the heart of our home in the Vermont mountains.
+The previous owners designed this kitchen with so many fun details.

 For example, this kitchen is wide open in the middle of an open floor plan.

-It is an area where all are invited to gather in conversation, cook, eat, work, and even watch TV.
+This vintage kitchen-style area is where everyone is invited to gather in conversation, cook, eat, work, and even watch TV.

 This post may contain affiliate links which won’t change your price but will share some commission.”

-Thrifted Shaker-style stools add a natural and warming feel to this all-white farmhouse kitchen.
+Thrifted Shaker-style stools add a natural and warming feel to this all-white farmhouse vintage kitchen.

 You may learn more about Shaker-style chairs in the post, 4 Things You Need to Know About This Old Chair.

 The large kitchen islands have white faux marble countertops, resembling the marble found in Vermont quarries native to this area.
-Today one of the most popular quarries, The Dorset Quarry is just a few miles away serving up as favorite swimming hole.
+Today, one of the most popular quarries, The Dorset Quarry, is just a few miles away and serves as a favorite swimming hole.

 Why faux marble countertops and not the real thing?
-Well, authentic marble stains very easily and is not an ideal surface for an active countertop area such as these.
+Well, authentic marble stains very easily and is not an ideal surface for an active countertop area such as this.

 Just open shelving?

-All the storage cabinets are down below attached to the kitchen islands.
+All the storage cabinets are down below and attached to the kitchen island.

-The second kitchen island is up against the wall looking out over the mountain views.
-And at just 5’1″ tall this is my favorite feature of this open farmhouse kitchen.
+The second kitchen island is up against the wall, looking out over the mountain views.
+At just 5’1″ tall, this is my favorite feature of this open farmhouse kitchen.

-A small vacant space in the kitchen left room to add this vintage cabinet that I found on Facebook Marketplace.
+A small vacant space in the kitchen is home to this vintage cabinet that I found on Facebook Marketplace.

-And on top rests an old-fashioned dish rack that holds our everyday blue and white thrifted dishware.
+And on top of the cabinet rests a vintage kitchen dish rack that holds our everyday blue and white thrifted dishware.

 You may enjoy seeing more of this kitchen in the post, Winter White Farmhouse Kitchen.